-The integration comes with a separate class model that maps UCMDB CI types, relationships, and attributes to objects and attributes that Service Manager recognizes.
+Earlier versions of the integration include a private class model of UCMDB CI types, relationships, and attributes that match how they are managed in Service Manager.
 In general, Service Manager recognizes fewer CI types than UCMDB.
-Service Manager manages certain UCMDB CI types, such as a TCP/IP port, Service Manager as CI attributes rather than a separate CI type.
-The integration class model groups UCMDB CI types to match how they are managed in Service Manager.
+For example, Service Manager manages certain UCMDB CI types, such as a TCP/IP port, as CI attributes rather than a separate CI type.